metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Stacked area chart](images/visualizations/area.png)

 **Trend lines**

-Another useful option for line, area, bar, and scatter charts is trend lines.
+Trend lines are another useful option for line, area, bar, and scatter charts.
 If you have a question where you're grouping by a time field, open up the visualization settings and turn the `Show trend line` toggle on to display a trend line.
 Metabase will choose the best type of line to fit to the trend of your series.
-This will even work if you have multiple metrics selected in your summary.
-But it won't work if you have any groupings beyond the one time field.
+Trend lines will even work if you have multiple metrics selected in your summary.
+But trend lines won't work if you have any groupings beyond the one time field.

 ![Trend lines](images/visualizations/trend-lines.png)